itsektionen/songbook-2.0/README.md

 All commits should include either `Related to #X` to or `Resolves #X` in the commit message.
 As in the following example:

 ```

-Adds some feature
+Add some feature

-Adds this
+Add this
-Removes that
+Remove that
-Updates something
+Update something

-Resolves #13
+Resolve #13
 ```

 This is done to make reading the history easy and understanding what the purspose of each commit was.